Determining Higgs boson width at electron-positron colliders: Higgs electroweak gauge couplings

 where $V_{\mu\nu}=\partial_\mu V_\nu-\partial_\nu V_\mu$, with $V=A,~Z,~W^{\pm}$.
 The coefficients of above effective couplings are related to the Wilson coefficients of the dimension-6 operators as follows,

 Here $s_W\equiv \sin\theta_W$ and $t_W=\tan\theta_W$ with $\theta_W$ is the weak mixing angle.
 In the following, we will discuss the Higgs production and decay branching ratios under the general effective Lagrangian (see Eq.~\ref{eq:hvv}) at the $e^+e^-$ collider.
-A systematic study on the sensitivities of probing the Higgs couplings at the $e^+e^-$ collider under the SMEFT framework could be found in Refs.~\cite{Ge:2016zro,Chiu:2017yrx,Khanpour:2017cfq,Durieux:2017rsg,Cao:2018cms,Xie:2021xtl}.
+A systematic study on the sensitivities of probing the Higgs couplings at the $e^+e^-$ collider under the SMEFT framework could be found in Refs.~\cite{Ge:2016zro,Chiu:2017yrx,Khanpour:2017cfq,Durieux:2017rsg,Barklow:2017suo,Cao:2018cms,Xie:2021xtl}.
+We should note that the operators which are related to the SM fermions may also contribute to the observables of we are considering, however, it is beyond the scope of this paper and could be found in Refs.~\cite{Ge:2016zro,Chiu:2017yrx,Khanpour:2017cfq,Durieux:2017rsg}.